wptide/wptide/README.md

 ### Introduction
 Tide services are responsible for the following:
-- The API is responsible for implementing a web server and REST API.
+- The API implements MySQL, PHP-FPM, and an Nginx web server with WordPress installed serving a theme and a REST API.
-- The Sync Server polls the WordPress.org API's for themes and plugins to process and writes them to a queue.
+- The Sync Server is a Go binary that polls the WordPress.org API's for themes and plugins to process and writes them to a queue.
-- The PHPCS Server reads messages from a queue and runs reports against both plugins and themes, then sends the results back to the Tide API.
+- The PHPCS Server is a Go binary that reads messages from a queue and runs PHPCS reports against both plugins and themes, then sends the results back to the Tide API.
-- The Lighthouse Server reads messages from a queue and runs Google Lighthouse reports against the themes only, then sends the results back to the Tide API.
+- The Lighthouse Server is a Go binary that reads messages from a queue and runs Google Lighthouse reports against themes only, then sends the results back to the Tide API.

 ### Dependencies